theGC/html-webpack-inline-svg-plugin/README.md

 The broswer will use `id=""myImageIMG"` and not `id="myImageSVG"`.
 It's however a better approach if you avoid having any duplicated attribute at all and only putting the required ones on the `<img>` element.

-## Config options
+## Config

-The plugin accepts three options:
+The plugin accepts the below options:

 - `runPreEmit`: defaults to `false`.
 If you aren't using **loaders** to resolve file locations, and would prefer to reference image paths relative to the **root** of your project (where your `package.json` file resides) then set the plugins `runPreEmit` config option to `true`: